flypapertech/avian/README.md

 ```

 ## Global Variables Added by Avian

 ### Properties Added to All Request Objects

 `req.argv` contains a copy of all arguments passed to avian at start

 `req.cache` is a RedisClient instance hooked to avian's config object cache.
 Feel free to use it for your own needs as well.

+`req.params` paramaters passed to your component.
+Typically this is used to determine the component name being rendered, e.g. req.params.component.

+`req.query` contains all query paramters passed to the componenent being requested.

 ### Using TypeScript?
 To make TypeScript aware of the globals Avian adds to your application simply place the below import into any .d.ts file that is within your application.